openreferral/mock-hsds-api/README.md

 ### Large datasets may cause you to run out of memory

 This tool is designed to mock up a basic API with some data for you to test HSDS tools against an API.
-It doesn't attempt to paginate or stream any data, and naïvely puts responses in a single `page` object.
+It doesn't attempt to paginate or stream any data, and naïvely puts responses in a single `Page` object.
 This means if you dump 4000 services into the `data/services/` directory, the mock API will respond to `GET /services` by giving you a single page of 4000 services!